Elliot-codling/Asteroids/README.md

 Avoid the asteroids and try to get the top high score!

 REQUIREMENTS:
-- Needs an audio device else it will crash
 - Pygame
 - Python 3.4 or newer
 - Hardware required is a Raspberry Pi 3B or above.

 Planned updates:
-- Will not crash if no audio driver is found
 - Animation capabilities